 Not exactly.
 A busy touring schedule means that I'm not home regularly enough to give local private lessons and when I'm on the road I have very little free time to spare.
 Maybe one day!
 In the meantime, I often give workshops when I travel.
 Check my calendar to see if there's a workshop coming up in your area.

-There's also The Ukulele Way, a series of books, CDs and videos on the art and science of the 'solo' ukulele style (i.e. playing melody, harmony and rhythm simultaneously).
-In addition to a catalog of on-demand video lessons with yours truly, The Ukulele Way also features a built-in social network that allows students to connect with one another, find teachers in their area and get answers to their ukulele questions.
+There's also The Ukulele Way, a series of books, CDs and videos I created on the art and science of the 'solo' ukulele style (i.e. playing melody, harmony and rhythm simultaneously).
+In addition to a library of on-demand video lessons with yours truly, The Ukulele Way also features a built-in social network that allows students to connect with one another, find teachers in their area and get answers to their ukulele questions.
 The best part?
 Your first 8 lessons are FREE!
 Check it out at www.theukuleleway.com.